Bolivar Trask

-Bolivar Trask is a supervillain appearing in American comic books published by Marvel Comics.
-He is a military scientist whose company Trask Industries is well known as the creator of the Sentinels.
+Bolivar Trask is a fictional character appearing in American comic books published by Marvel Comics.
+He is a military scientist whose company Trask Industries is well-known as the creator of the Sentinels.
 He is also the father of Larry Trask and Madame Sanctity.

-Bolivar Trask appears in the 2014 film X-Men: Days of Future Past, portrayed by Peter Dinklage.
+The character has appeared in several media adaptations outside of comics, including animated series and video games.
+Peter Dinklage portrayed Bolivar Trask in the 2014 film X-Men: Days of Future Past.

 Publication history

 Bolivar Trask was created by writer Stan Lee and artist/co-writer Jack Kirby, and first appeared in The X-Men #14 (November 1965).

 Fictional character biography

-Bolivar Trask was an anthropologist who saw the rise of mutants as a threat to humanity.
-Bolivar was the father of Larry Trask, ironically revealed to be a precognitive mutant.
-Bolivar had realized this, and gave his son a medallion which suppresses his power.
-Bolivar is also the father of Tanya, a mutant who vanishes after her abilities cause her to travel through time.
+Bolivar Trask was an anthropologist and robotics mogul who saw the rise of mutants as a threat to humanity.
+He was the father of Larry Trask, ironically revealed to be a precognitive mutant.
+Bolivar had realized this and gave his son a medallion which suppresses his power.
+His other child, Tanya, turns out to also be a mutant when she vanishes after her abilities cause her to travel through time.
 She is rescued by Rachel Summers in the far future and joins the Askani as Madame Sanctity.

-Bolivar decides that humanity has to fight back against the mutants and develops robotic guardians for humanity, known as the Sentinels.
-Larry was shielded from the Sentinels' ability to detect mutants due to the medallion Bolivar had given his son.
-Bolivar publishes articles on the threat of mutants.
-One of these articles showed an illustration of mutant overlords keeping humans as slaves.
-This illustration would become a symbol for human/mutant relations and several years later Quentin Quire and his Omega Gang would base their appearance on this picture.

-Professor Charles Xavier invites Trask for a public debate on human/mutant relations.
-Xavier argues that mutants are just like humans and not evil, but that does not convince Trask revealing the Sentinels.
-But Trask and his scientists had apparently created a too adaptive, open-ended tactical/strategic programming, and as a result the Sentinels turn against him, claiming that they were superior to humans.
-The Sentinels left with Trask and brought him to his first creation, Master Mold, who orders him to construct more Sentinels.
+Trask devotes his company's resources towards the creation of robotic guardians designed to combat mutant abilities, known as the Sentinels.
+Unaware of this, Charles Xavier invites Trask for a public debate on human/mutant relations.
+Despite Xavier making a strong case for mutants being closer to humanity than first believed, Trask remains steadfast in his beliefs.
+Trask and his scientists had apparently created a too adaptive, open-ended tactical/strategic programming, and as a result the Sentinels turn against him, claiming that they are superior to humans.
+The Sentinels leave with Trask and bring him to his first creation, Master Mold, who orders him to construct more Sentinels.

 To stop the Sentinels, Xavier summons the X-Men.
 The X-Men fight the Sentinels, but Beast is captured.
 To reveal the X-Men's secrets, the Sentinels tell Trask to use a device to read Beast's mind.
 Trask discovers that the X-Men were mutants protecting humanity and realizes that he had been wrong.
 He helps the X-Men defeat the Sentinels by sacrificing himself to destroy the Sentinel's base.

 In X-Force, Bastion resurrects Bolivar Trask using a Technarch to be part of a team of mutant killers.
-He was apparently given credit for the deaths of all mutants and, being the inventor of the Sentinels, had the highest record of mutant kills: 16 million.
-However, Trask kills himself after escaping Bastion's control.
+As the inventor of the Sentinels, Trask has the highest record of mutant kills: 16 million.
+Trask later kills himself after escaping Bastion's control.